Introduction

 Given below are sections I contributed to the User Guide.
 They showcase my ability to write documentation targeting end-users. |

-command, you can search for candidates/companies/job offers that contains any of the searched parameters.
+By using the find command, you can search for candidates/companies/job offers that contains any of the searched parameters.

 Our app’s GUI provides two different views where the Candidate Book view and the Company Book view shows the details of all the candidates and companies respectively.